The University of Lynchburg sponsors short-term professors, researchers and exchange students from around the world.

 That relationship has continued with joint classes online with colleagues in Vietnam, who shared lessons via Skype.
 Dr. Pham Ngoc Hung and Truong Anh Hoang are two of those colleagues who came to LC in February.

 The connection with the Amsterdam University of Applied Sciences started with Elmer Hoeksema, who also teaches computer science.
-Dr. Hoeksema once lived in Bedford and loved the area so he approached Alex Akulli, director of LC’s Center for Global Education, about establishing exchanges with his university.
+Dr. Hoeksema once lived in Bedford and loved the area, so he approached the University of Lynchburg about establishing exchanges with his university.

-In both Vietnam and the Netherlands, many classes are taught in English, Akulli said, so our students have the opportunity to take classes without knowing the local language, though of course, it’s hoped they will learn some.
+In both Vietnam and the Netherlands, many classes are taught in English, so students have the opportunity to take classes without knowing the local language; however, most students do learn some.

-Dr. Nihad Albatikhi, a pioneer in women’s sports in her native Jordan, was at LC for the 2013-14 academic year to compare her country’s sports and wellness programs for women with those in the US.
+Dr. Nihad Albatikhi, a pioneer in women’s sports in her native Jordan, was at University of Lynchburg for the 2013-14 academic year to compare her country’s sports and wellness programs for women with those in the US.

 Dr. Albatikhi is interested not only in sports, but the importance of exercise for fitness and good health.
 “We have too much stress — all of us,” she said.